lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 To use the Windows PowerShell script to configure the report server, complete the following steps.
 The configuration includes HTTP, not HTTPS:

-1. From the Azure Management portal, select the VM and click connect.
+1. From the Azure classic portal, select the VM and click connect.
 Depending on your browser configuration, you may be prompted to save an .rdp file for connecting to the VM.

 	![connect to azure virtual machine](./media/virtual-machines-sql-server-create-native-mode-report-server-powershell/IC650112.gif) Use the user VM name, user name and password you configured when you created the VM.